 Have you ever looked at your website’s traffic statistics?
 Is there a lack of mobile users engaging with the content on your website?
 This could be because your website doesn’t work well with mobile screen sizes so end users don’t want to stay on your website.
 With the rise of mobile technology over the past few years users are ditching the traditional desktop or laptop computing in order for a more mobile solution.
 In short, unless you’re planning on a revised site design in the near future (where Responsive Design can be implemented as part of the new design), you should be considering the implementation of Responsive Design now if you want to keep your site relevant and accessible to users.

-If you need more help or advice on Responsive Design, please don’t hesitate to contact the Rapid Web team today to discuss this further.
+If you need more help or advice on Responsive Design, please don’t hesitate to contact the Rapid Web Services team today to discuss this further.
 You can contact us via email at firstname.lastname@example.org or by calling us on 01785 250222